 Rules are the same as hot potato, but using a parachute instead.
 Pas a ball into the middle, and do not get caught with it when the whistle blows.
 If it falls through the middle, or off the side, we create a penalty or punishment rules (perhaps running in a circle 3 times around the shoot).

 Cat and Mouse

 The remaining children are the wave makers who will continually flap the parachute.
 The kid on the top, the cat, must find the mouse below the parachute.
-But they are both blindfolded so they don’t know where each other are and listen for clues.
+But they are both blindfolded, so they don’t know where each other are and have to listen for clues.
 The clues might be the sound of the parachute or from the hecklers.